One of the best ways to make money from your money is by investing in a great investment.

 Also key to making money from your money is having enough to invest in opportunities through controlling your expenses.
 That means living within your means.

-Living with your means can help you to avoid dangerous situations with high-interest credit cards and avoid the temptation to spend money that you do not have.
+Living within your means can help you to avoid dangerous situations with high-interest credit cards and avoid the temptation to spend money that you do not have.
+Debit cards can also help..

 It can also bring about opportunities you can only seize if you have enough financial wherewithal to act.
 For example, if you want to leave your job to start a consulting business without a full roster of clients, having a financial cushion to support you in your early days of business is vital.